ahaded777/wifi-password-generator/README.md

   <hr />

   <h2 id="introduction">🌟 Introduction</h2>
   <p>The <strong>Number Generator to File</strong> program is a simple C program that generates a sequence of numbers, formats them with leading zeros, and writes them to a specified file.
-The program accepts three arguments: the start number, the end number, and the name of the output file.</p>
-  <p>It validates the inputs and ensures the start number is less than the end number before proceeding with the generation.</p>
+The program validates the inputs to ensure the start number is less than the end number and that both are valid positive integers.</p>

   <h2 id="features">✨ Features</h2>
   <ul>
     <li><strong>Number Formatting</strong>: Numbers are padded with leading zeros to be 8 digits long.</li>
-    <li><strong>Input Validation</strong>: The program checks for valid input (positive numbers) and ensures that the start number is smaller than the end number.</li>
+    <li><strong>Input Validation</strong>: The program ensures that both the start and end numbers are positive integers and that the start number is smaller than the end number.</li>
-    <li><strong>File Output</strong>: The numbers are written to a specified file, allowing for easy sharing and storage.</li>
+    <li><strong>File Output</strong>: The numbers are written to a specified file, allowing for easy storage and sharing.</li>
   </ul>

   <h2 id="installation">🛠 Installation</h2>